Neoclassical Features of the House

 Bubble Diagram

-This is a rough, 5-minute sketch showing the South façade, which features lots of windows to heat the thermal mass in the sunspace, roofline balustrades, a dome, doric columns, a rooftop garden (deck), trellis, and spiral staircases to gain access to the deck.
+These are rough, 5-minute sketches showing the South façade elevation and section of the house, which features windows to heat the thermal mass in the sunspace, roofline balustrades, a dome, doric columns, a rooftop garden (deck), trellis, and spiral staircases to gain access to the deck.

 For sustainability reasons, I oriented the residence to take advantage of passive solar design.

-The first floor bedroom has an open floor plan, since there will typically only be one person residing at the house for the duration of the retreat.
+Since there will typically only be one person residing in the house, the first floor bedroom has an open floor plan.
 To create privacy, fabric panels drape across the bed’s canopy rails.
 This creates a nest-like feel for the bed and allows the resident to sleep peacefully and privately.
 Furnishings in the bedroom emphasize the home’s coastal, river surroundings.

 First Floor Bedroom